ruchira2424/telecom_churn_prediction/README.md

 ## Features
 - **Preprocessing**: Dropping unnecessary columns, label encoding for categorical features (e.g., International plan, Voice mail plan), and converting the target (Churn) to numeric.
-- **Modeling**: A tree-based model (e.g., Random Forest or Gradient Boosting) is trained on the preprocessed data.
+- **Modeling**: A tree-based model (e.g., Random Forest or Gradient Boosting) is trained on the preprocessed dta.
 - **Visualization**:
   - Bar plot for feature importances in predicting churn.
   - Heatmap for the confusion matrix to evaluate model performance.